EastonArcher/JavaScript-Frameworks/README.md

-## Multi-Framework To-do App
+## Multi-Framework JavaScript To-do App
-This repository serves as a demonstration of a simple ToDo application implemented using JavaScript frameworks.
+This repository serves as a demonstration of a simple ToDo application implemented using various JavaScript frameworks.
 The project currently encompasses three separate implementations:

 ## Vanilla App
 * Located in the vanilla-app directory, this version showcases the fundamental principles of JavaScript development without relying on any external frameworks.
 It provides a clear representation of a minimalistic ToDo application, running on a live server.